-Ultimately, this will help build the evidence base on such interventions and increase our capacity to act on the health gap between rich and poor.
+Ultimately, this will help build the evidence base on such interventions.

 The Cochrane Musculoskeletal Group (CMSG), a specialized group of researchers, health-care professionals and consumer representatives, belongs to the Cochrane Collaboration, an international organization that prepares, maintains and promotes reviews of the effects of health care treatments.